 The notice of acceptance or rejection of an application will be sent to the applicant within 30 days of receipt of the application.
 This time period may be extended for an additional 90 days (120 days).

 If the application has been accepted, a “merit” review will then be conducted.
 Environment and Parks will evaluate the application in its entirety and refer the application to internal and external agencies for recommendations or input as needed.
-This includes the Tourism and Commercial Recreation Business Plan which will be sent to Economic, Development Trade and Tourism for review as part of this process.
+This includes the Tourism and Commercial Recreation Business Plan which will be sent to Jobs, Economy and Innovation for review as part of this process.

 In environmentally sensitive areas and/or areas with multiple use activities, more detailed information may be requested from the applicant.